idfarbanecha/Github/README.md

 # First-step project script
 The idea was to find if drug prescribed for given traits are associated with the trait.
-For this, the goal was to find common genes between the DrugBank dataset (https://www.drugbank.ca/) and Mendelian randomization (MR) results, and attribute a score for each drug.
+For this, the goal was to find common genes between the DrugBank dataset (https://www.drugbank.ca/) and Mendelian randomization (MR) results and attribute a score for each drug.
 MR results consist of associations between causal genes and a trait (with the p-value of the association) The drugbank dataset consists of a list of drugs with their gene targets.
 The scores for each drug were calculated as follows: